 What else can we say about the above lost work?
 If our atmosphere is being displaced upwardly, then any upwardly displaced gas molecules must experience an increase in potential energy.
 Furthermore, our atmosphere is not homogeneous in terms of either pressure, or molecular volume, therefore it must be the atmosphere’s pressure at the location/elevation that the system’s expansion occurs, and that is in general 1 atm for those of us standing upon Earth’s surface.

 Interestingly, an expanding system may also result in a sudden localized pressure increase of the surrounding atmosphere.
-However, since the atmosphere is an open system confined only by gravity, instantaneous localized pressure increases will generally revert into a volume increase due to mechanical equilibrium between molecules, in which case the isometric pressure increases should transforms to an isobaric volume increase.
+However, since the atmosphere is an open system confined only by gravity, instantaneous localized pressure increases often revert into a volume increase due to mechanical equilibrium between molecules.
+In which case a isometric pressure increases often quickly transforms to an isobaric volume increase.

-However our reality maybe a tad more complex than we just made it seem because the above assertions assume that the intermolecular collisions are elastic.
-In my Apr 2018 paper (and its sister paper July 2017) in the Journal Progress in Physics, I clearly show that what is witnessed in the laboratories concerning kinetic theory is better explained in terms ofinelastic collisions.
+Even so our reality maybe a tad more complex than we just made it seem because the above assertions assume that the intermolecular collisions are elastic.
+In my Apr 2018 paper (and its sister paper July 2017) in the Journal Progress in Physics, I clearly showed that what is witnessed in the laboratories concerning kinetic theory is better explained in terms ofinelastic collisions.
 Accordingly, collisions between atmosphereic gases are inelastic!

-Accordingly, the previously stated localized pressure increase may also result in an increase to intermolecular friction, which in turn results in an increase in heat i.e. thermal energy or if you prefer molecular dissipation.
-In which case one e.g. man on the moon, would not be able to witness an atmosphere volume increase but should witness an atmospheric temperature increase (assuming that his thermometer is accurate enough).
-In order for no volume increase to actually be witnessed then the increase in heat would need to be equivalent to the potential energy gain that the atmosphere would receive if it had experienced the isobaric volume increase defined by eqn 1.
+Furthermore, the previously stated localized pressure increase may also result in an increase to intermolecular friction, which in turn results in an increase in heat i.e. thermal energy, or if you prefer molecular dissipation.
+In which case the atmosphere experiences a infinitesimal temperature increase.
+In order for no volume increase to actually be witnessed then the increase in heat would need to be equivalent to the potential energy gain that the atmosphere would receive if it had experienced the isobaric volume increase defined by eqn (1) i.e. W=PdV.